Glossary of Islam: A

 Tenth day of the month of Muharram.
-It is the day God saved Moses and the children of Israel from the Pharaoh.
-The grandson of Muhammad, Imam Hussayn sacrificed his life along with 72 of his companions on the sand dunes of Karbala.
-Sunni Scholars recommended to fast during this day.
-To the Shias, it is also a day on which they mourn the death of the third Shia Imam, Husayn ibn Ali, along with his family and companions, who were killed in the famous battle in Karbala.
-They cry and weep and organize lamentating programmes where they not only learn how to live a proper Islamic life and improve their Spiritual Self but also cry at the end of the ritual to show their true love and faith towards imam Hussayn.
+It is the day God saved Musa (Moses) and the children of Israel from the Pharaoh.
+The grandson of Muhammad, Imam Hussayn, sacrificed his life along with 72 of his companions on the sand dunes of Karbala.
+Sunni scholars recommended to fast during this day.
+To the Shi'a, it is also a day on which they mourn the death of the third Shi'a Imam, Husayn ibn Ali, along with his family and companions, who were killed in the famous battle in Karbala.
+They mourn and organize lamentating programmes where they learn how to live a proper Islamic life and improve their Spiritual Self.
+This also includes crying at the end of the ritual to show their faith towards Imam Husayn.